Servicing NYC and Long Island

 Without early interventions, like tutoring, special instruction, and lots of one-on-one practice, the reading gap tends to widen.
 And since the wait-and-see approach can negatively impact your child’s academic or social progress, there’s no harm in checking to see if your child has dyslexia.

-Here are some effective dyslexia interventions which can greatly improve your child’s ability to read and write on grade level:
+Here are some effective dyslexia interventions that can greatly improve your child’s ability to read and write on grade level:

 These programs differ from traditional teaching methods because they take a highly systematic approach to teaching foundational reading and writing skills.
 With structured literacy, each skill is taught explicitly, with lessons building on prior knowledge and methodically advancing toward more complex concepts.